Claas: Harsewinkel, Germany

 Harsewinkel, CLAAS' headquarters, hosts the company's administration and a major factory.

-Harsewinkel plant was opened in 1919.
+The Harsewinkel plant was opened in 1919.
 Combine harvesters have been manufactured here since 1936.
 To date, over 400,000 have been built.
-CLAAS produces also forage harvesters and the XERION tractor in Harsewinkel.
+CLAAS also produces forage harvesters and the XERION tractor in Harsewinkel.
 Between 2000 and 2003, the factory was expanded so that not only finished machines but also individual components for other CLAAS plants can be produced.
 The machines manufactured at the main plant in Harsewinkel are transported about half by rail and half by truck.
 The choice of the means of transport depends mainly on the destination country.
 To Western Europe (especially Germany, France, Spain), transport is mainly by road.
 To the seaports of Bremen and Hamburg as well as to Southeast and Eastern Europe (especially Poland, Romania and former CIS states) rail transport is predominant.
 The importance of rail traffic is reflected in the fact that as early as 1967, a 3.1-kilometer-long connecting railway was built, leading from the Ibbenbüren – Gütersloh line of the Teutoburger Wald-Eisenbahn (TWE) to the company's own Harsewinkel-West works station.